freedocx/CovidNPLDisaster/README.md

-# CovidNPLDisaster
+# NPLDisasterTweets
-Analysis of tweets about the pandemic.
+Analysis of tweets about disasters.